The basic concepts of Costs, Revenues, and Profits.

 The Law of Diminishing Returns

-Marginal Product (MP) = change on total output ⁄ change in the variable factor
+Marginal Product (MP) = (change in total output) ⁄ (change in the variable factor)

 Marginal Costs

-- Marginal cost (MC) is the inverse of MP;
+- Marginal cost (MC) is the inverse of MP (Marginal Product).

 - MC is the extra cost incurred when one extra unit of output is produced.

-- Each additional factor leads to the more cost -> Diminishing Return
+- Each additional factor leads to a higher cost -> Diminishing Return

 Average Costs (AC)